Slayingripper/Detecting-Spoof-Emails-with-Information-Fusion/README.md

 1. Python 3.6 +
 2. Linux/Mac OS/Windows(CLI might not work)
 3. Multi-Core , Multi-GPU system recomended
+4. inquirer,tqdm,colorama,nltk,pandas,autocorrect,pympler,keras,tensorflow,keras_metrics,sklearn,ann_visualizer,pyfiglet,textblob

 # How to Run
-## Step 0: if you are going to train and test your own models please download Glove vectors
+## Step 0: please download Glove vectors to used LSTM
+due to githubs file size limitation this cannot be included in the repository , so download , unzip and move the files into the data folder
 ```
 wget http://nlp.stanford.edu/data/glove.6B.zip
 cd /Downloads